If you or someone you know is struggling to buy food the following organisations may be able to help.

 - 16 Plus Support Service offer support for people under 21 leaving care

 - BHT First Base Day Centre’s Catering Training project is for people wanting to access employment in the catering industry and gain skills, though they do accept clients wanting to learn more about eating well on a budget, food and mood, nutrition etc. It’s for people who are street homeless, in temporary accommodation or in hostels.
 Contact for an application form.

 - Various other cooking and healthy eating classes run regularly.
 Check The Bridge, the WEA, and the Honeycroft Centre for details

 Saving on gas and electricity means more money for food

-Community groups may also be eligible for a free, fun 'Eating Well on a Budget' workshop delivered by a qualified Food Partnership nutritionist.
+Printed Eating Well on a Budget guide leaflets are available free of charge to local health and community organisations who may also be eligible for a free, fun ‘Eating Well on a Budget’ workshop delivered by a qualified Food Partnership nutritionist.
 Contact Jo Lewin for more details.

 If you have children